apooreapo/Audio-Speech-Music-classification/README.md

 wavscript.sh: shell script to convert audio files in 22050 Hz mono.
 Copy it in a directory with wav files and run it as . ./wavscript.sh to get the copyfiles in the desired form (Ubuntu terminal)

+You can easily use your own dataset and observe differences in performance, by using inputPrep_v7_5.m, in order to prepare the data properly.

+Feel free to clone, download or use this project for your research, or contribute for something that you would like to add.

-For questions contact me at orestisapostolou@yahoo.gr
+For any questions contact me at orestisapostolou@yahoo.gr